Article By: Pat ‘Riot’ Whitaker, Senior Writer/Journalist ‡ Edited By: Leanne Ridgeway, Owner/Editor

 At the time, Los Angeles music was dominated by the androgynous appearing denizens of glam rock or, as some refer to it, “hair metal”.
 As is often the case, the tides were changing and there was yet another altered style of musicality waiting in the wings.
 Very much the antithesis of glam, this music was a type of dark, aggressive rock that played completely against the colorful crowds seeking nuthin’ but a good time.

 THE BIG F‘s own good time would get underway once they signed with Elektra Records and released their self-titled introduction in 1989.
 Though the album did not chart, it was of no matter, for the record did receive a respectable amount of positive press.
 As good as journalistic praise or support is, there were other factors in play.
 The singles “Kill The Cowboy” and “Doctor Vine” were given official video treatments and received considerable airplay on MTV’s Headbangers Ball and 120 Minutes shows.

-THE BIG F disbanded in 1995, and have remained inactive in the years since.
+THE BIG F disbanded in 1995, and has remained inactive in the years since.
 Thankfully, this distinctly unique rock trio left an all too minimal body of work behind.
-It is said that dynamite comes in small packages and with their two full albums and EP, THE BIG F were as explosive as any.
+It is said that dynamite comes in small packages and with their two full albums and EP, THE BIG F was as explosive as any.